Visual nostalgia and the art of reinvention

 Show of hands: who watched something weird at a young age that left you feeling confused, maybe even a little disturbed?

 It was strange.
 It was jarring.
 It upset me.
+And it stuck.
 I mean, see for yourself.

-This was part memory, part makeover, part reclamation—taking something that once confused me and reshaping it into something beautiful on my own terms.
+First deconstructed, then reconstructed.
+This was part memory, part makeover, and part reclamation.
+I took something that once confused me and reshaped it into something beautiful on my own terms.

-The result?
-An unsettling yet elegant homage to a formative (and weird) childhood memory.
+The result is an unsettling yet elegant homage to a formative and weird childhood memory.

 Check out the original clip here